 Red, white and blue striped ribbon

-Gather your stars of various sizes and being placing them on the front of the wreath using the pearl pins to hold them in place.
-(You can cut out the stars by hand or purchase pre-cut versions from a craft store.)
+– Gather your stars of various sizes and place them on the front of the wreath using the pearl pins to hold them in place.
+(You can either cut out the stars by hand or purchase pre-cut versions from a craft store.)

 New Jersey Porch Banner